Johnston Senior High School

 Johnston Senior High School (JHS) is a public high school located in Johnston, Rhode Island, United States.
 It is part of the Johnston Public School System and has approximately 900 students in grades 9 through 12.
 The school colors are Columbia blue and white and the school mascot is the Panther.
 In 2005, JHS was named a Rhode Island Department of Education Regents' Commended School.
-The 2018–2019 school year principal is Dennis Morrell; assistant principals are Michael Mancieri and Donna Pennacchia.
+The 2018–2019 school year principal is Dennis Morrell.